 - Pizza or pastry cutter

-If your crumb coat is a little tacky still you can avoid this step as too much moisture around the outer edges of your cake could lead to some unsightly lumps, bumps and air bubbles once you’ve applied your fondant covering.
+Good to Know: If your crumb coat is a little tacky, you can skip this step — too much moisture on your cake’s edges can lead to unsightly lumps, bumps and air bubbles once you’ve added the fondant.

 Roll out your fondant with a large silicone rolling pin to a thickness of around 4mm.
 Make sure to roll your fondant out to a similar shape as your cake; so for a square shaped cake try to roll your fondant into a rough square shape.

 Using your rolling pin check if your fondant is roll out large enough by holding it against the cake at the top and sides then compare with your fondant.